crashdemons/MiningTrophies/README.md

 Drop rates are configurable,

 ## Drop rate modificiation
-All drop-rates can be changed in the `config.yml` for this plugin, as well as the rate at which the Fortune enchantment increases the droprate.
+All drop-rates can be changed for this plugin, as well as the rate at which the Fortune enchantment increases the droprate.

 Each level of the Fortune modification adds 20% of the base droprate by default.